 For example, a generic lamp base consisting of a post and wires is not copyrightable because it is a useful article with no separable copyrightable features.
 But if the lamp base is in the shape of a cat, the cat design itself might be copyrightable, because the cat design of the base can be viewed separately from the lamp and is capable of existing independently of the lamp.

-The defendant claims that the plaintiff’s work is not copyrightable because it is a useful article.
-To prevail on this defense, the defendant must prove by a preponderance of the evidence that the challenged article has an intrinsic use beyond displaying the appearance of the item or conveying useful information.
+The defendant [name] claims that the plaintiff [name]’s work is not copyrightable because it is a useful article.
+To prevail on this defense, the defendant [name] must prove by a preponderance of the evidence that the challenged article has an intrinsic use beyond displaying the appearance of the item or conveying useful information.

-If the defendant proves this, you must find for the defendant unless the plaintiff proves that the work is copyrightable under the other instructions that I have given you, and proves that:
+If the defendan t[name] proves this, you must find for the defendant [name] unless the plaintiff [name] proves that the work is copyrightable under the other instructions that I have given you, and proves that:

-First, the plaintiff’s work can be imagined as a freestanding two- or three-dimensional pictorial, graphic, or sculptural work separate from the utilitarian aspects of the useful article; and
+First, the plaintiff [name]’s work can be imagined as a freestanding two- or three-dimensional pictorial, graphic, or sculptural work separate from the utilitarian aspects of the useful article; and

-Second, the plaintiff’s work would be copyrightable under the other instructions I have given you if it were imagined separately from the useful article of which it is a part.
+Second, the plaintiff [name]’s work would be copyrightable under the other instructions I have given you if it were imagined separately from the useful article of which it is a part.

 Comment